imbcmdth/remoover/README.md

 # REMOOVER

-A tool to (poorly) attempt to fix partially downloaded live streams (\*.mp4.part files) created by popular browser-based downloader tools.
+A tool to (poorly) attempt to fix partially downloaded **live streams** (\*.mp4.part files) created by popular browser-based downloader extensions.
+This may not work for all aborted or corrupted live streams left in a "partial" downloaded state.

+If you find a file that is not recovered correctly, you can [start an issue](https://github.com/imbcmdth/remoover/issues/new) with a sample file.

 ## Getting Remoover